medined/silver-argint/installers/typhoon/docs/04-deploy-service-with-http.md

 dig $TEXT_RESPONDER_HOST
 ```

 * Curl should get the default 404 response.
+The HTTPS request should fail because the local issuer certificate can't be found.

 ```bash
 curl http://$TEXT_RESPONDER_HOST